INITIATIVES + OPPORTUNITIES

 INVESTING IN THE NEXT GENERATION

 We’re committed to supporting our community’s youth by expanding our Paid Internship Program, giving aspiring professionals a stepping stone into the entertainment industry through hands-on experience and mentorship.
+Starting at $18/hour.

 Submissions are limited to North Lawndale or Little Village residents only.

-Do you want a chance to display your artwork or paint a mural at Riot Fest 2025 in front of thousands of concert-goers from around the country?
+Do you want a chance to display your artwork or paint a mural at Riot Fest 2026 in front of thousands of concert-goers from around the country?
+Submit your artwork or apply to paint a mural on-site at Riot Fest.

 Submissions are limited to North Lawndale or Little Village residents only.